 Breast milk is rich in protein, fat and carbohydrates as well as a full range of vitamins, minerals, hormones, digestive enzymes, essential fatty acids and antibodies that simply cannot be replicated or replaced by formula or a plant-based drinkconfused

-But before we get right into the different dairy free plant drinks for your toddler’s plant-based diet, I’d like to invite you to download for free five tasty dairy free recipes for kids.
-It’s super handy to have these five delicious dairy free recipes up your sleeve for any upcoming children’s parties.
-You’ll receive a biscuit recipe, an avocado and chocolate cake, as well as a plum tart recipe which is available exclusively only in this downloadable dairy free guide.
+You’ll have delicious dairy free recipes up your sleeve for any upcoming children’s parties.
+You’ll find a biscuit recipe, an avocado and chocolate cake, as well as dairy free bread.
 So, go on, check it out and let me know what you think.

 And as a bonus if your child is also following a gluten free diet, I’ve included instructions for you on how to manipulate the recipe so that it’s suitable on a gluten free diet, so I hope you enjoy them.